bencheeorg/benchee/README.md

 # Benchee [![Build Status](https://travis-ci.org/PragTob/benchee.svg?branch=travis)](https://travis-ci.org/PragTob/benchee)

-Library for easy and nice benchmarking.
+Library for easy and nice (micro) benchmarking.
 Somewhat inspired by [benchmark-ips](https://github.com/evanphx/benchmark-ips) from the ruby world, but of course it is a more functional spin.

+It allows you to easily compare the performance of different pieces of code/functions.

 Provides you with:

 * average execution time (the lower the better)
 * iterations per second (the higher the better)
 * standard deviation (how much do the results vary)

+Benchee does not:

+* Keep results of previous and compare them, if you want that have a look at [benchfella](https://github.com/alco/benchfella) or [bmark](https://github.com/joekain/bmark)

 ## Usage